CruzHacks/hackathon-rules/Rules.md

 These are the CruzHacks-flavored standard competition rules used at MLH Member Hackathons, forked from [MLH's repo](https://github.com/MLH/hackathon-rules).

 This document serves as an addendum to the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing).
 It explains and expands on the rules detailed in the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing).
+The terms and rules listed in both this document and the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing) apply.

-Should there be any direct conflict between this document and the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing) (i.e. an activity explicitly allowed by one document is explicitly prohibited by the other), the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing) should be followed.
-Otherwise, the terms and rules listed in both documents apply.
+Should there be a direct conflict between this document and the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing) (i.e. an activity explicitly allowed by one document is explicitly prohibited by the other), the conflicting rule from this document should be disregarded, and the rule in the [CruzHacks 2023 Participation and Release Agreement](https://docs.google.com/document/d/1298VyEqrSIvbzM3U8nvLQsLtY78Vi2mbndr3d5w0UKk/edit?usp=sharing) should be followed.
+All other terms and rules listed in this document will continue to apply.

 ## The Spirit of the Competition